-Students majoring in business administration may opt to pursue initial teacher licensure as a high school teacher.
-Students seeking any of these licensures must complete a business administration major and a licensure program in education.
-(Program pending approval)
+Students majoring in business administration may opt to pursue initial teacher licensure as a high school teacher of business.
+Students seeking this license must complete a business administration major, education major, and a licensure program in education.
+For more information contact the Education Department.